HoloArchivists/fc2-live-dl/README.md

 docker run --rm \
   -v $(pwd)/autofc2.json:/app/autofc2.json:ro \
   -v $(pwd)/recordings:/recordings \
+  -e TZ=Asia/Tokyo \
   ghcr.io/holoarchivists/fc2-live-dl:latest \
   autofc2 --config /app/autofc2.json
 ```

 The above command runs the container in the foreground.
 If you want it to keep
 running in the background, you can replace the `--rm` flag with `-d`.
+The `TZ`
+environment can be set to your local timezone, and will affect the timestamps in
+the logs.

 **⚠️ IMPORTANT NOTE**: Make sure you set your `outtmpl` properly to match the
 bind mounts (`-v`), and test that the files are properly saved to your computer.